 - Episode 332: As Reigei!Komamura's giant warrior Bankai is about to hit Nozomi, Uryu dives in and grabs her, pulling her out of the way of the attack.

-- In Case Closed, Conan pushes a Trauma-Induced Amnesia-affected Ran out of the way of a Runaway Train in the fourth movie.
+- In Case Closed, Conan pushes a Trauma-Induced Amnesia-affected Ran out of way of a Runaway Train in whose path she was actually pushed into by the movie's Big Bad in the fourth movie.

 - Pokémon anime.